 Since 2021 there has been an increase in homicides, primarily gang related and involving guns.
 Some incidents have taken place in populated and public areas.
 You should remain vigilant at all times and in all locations.

 You should maintain at least the same level of personal security awareness as you would in the UK and make sure your accommodation is secure.
 This also applies if you are staying on a yacht.
 Be vigilant at all times.
 Take care when walking alone off the busy main roads and avoid isolated areas, including beaches, particularly after dark.

+Only use licensed taxis and take particular care at late night street parties, especially during the festival season.
 Don’t carry large amounts of cash or jewellery.
 If possible, leave valuables and travel documents in a safety deposit box or hotel safe.
 You should check that the hotel safe is securely fixed before using it to store your items.

 Driving is on the left.
 To drive on the island you must get a local temporary driving licence.
 The car hire companies will usually help with this.
 You must present a valid UK driving licence.

 Take care when driving on the roads as there can be potholes and speed bumps.
 Observe the speed limits.
 You should take extra care on minor roads and in rural areas where there are narrow roads and blind corners.
 Pedestrians often walk on the roads and indicators are not always used.

 Take extra care when driving at night as some roads are unlit.
 Road signs and hazards may not be easily visible.

 Don’t stop if you’re flagged down by pedestrians.
 Keep car doors locked when driving.

 In the event of an accident, call the police and don’t move the vehicle.